 Most adults learned how to ride a bike when they were kids.
 For many of us, there’s much more to learn!
 Those who expand their knowledge of safe bicycling practices have better safety records and are more confident riding on streets to more places.
 A great place to start is our BikeSafetyQuiz, which helps you discover what you don’t know – and fills in the gaps with illustrated explanations.

+Bicycling can be a terrific way to commute to work, run errands, and skip the parking quagmires around popular destinations.
 Safety isn’t the only concern for adult cyclists.
-Bicycling can be a terrific way to commute to work, run errands, and skip the parking quagmires around popular destinations.
-Figuring out how to dress, carry items, handle inclement weather, and select pleasant routes can help you get the most from your bicycle.
+Figuring out how to dress, carry items, handle inclement weather, and select safe, interesting routes can help you get the most from your bicycle.

-We like to say that the road network is the bike network.
-Except where expressly prohibited, people can and do ride bicycles everywhere, from calm rural roads, to busy state routes, to congested downtowns.
-Ride Illinois works to make our state a better place for people ranging in comfort level and trips ranging in purpose.
-Read more for route selection trips.
+For the most part, the road network is also the bike network.
+Except where expressly prohibited, people can and do ride bicycles everywhere – from calm rural roads, to busy state routes, to congested downtown streets.